leobauza/browncoat/README.md

 ### templates and views
 - There is one template that is basically an html wrapper localated at templates/template.php
-- All the pages are set up as views with subviews in the views/ directory. ie. to edit the homepage you would open the file at views/_home.php and edit that.
+- All the pages are set up as views with subviews in the views/ directory. ie. to edit the homepage you would open the file at `views/_home.php` and edit that.

 ### scss

 - Found in the assets/scss directory
 - There are 3 main files:
-	1. \_app.scss: this file combines all the files inside the assets/scss/app folder.
+  1. `\_app.scss`: this file combines all the files inside the assets/scss/app folder.
 These files are app specific and make up the libraries included with browncoat.
-	2. \_browncoat.scss: this file combines all the files inside the assets/scss/browncoat directory.
+  2. `\_browncoat.scss`: this file combines all the files inside the assets/scss/browncoat directory.
 These files are all the bases and variables that form the core of browncoat.
-	3. \_styles.scss: this file combines the above to files and is the single file that needs to be compiled.
+  3. `\_styles.scss`: this file combines the above to files and is the single file that needs to be compiled.

 > note: inside the browncoat/ directory there are two folders bases and normalizers.
 By "browncoat convention" the bases folder are meant for variables, placeholders, and mixins, meaning none of those files should output any real CSS.